 2. Drain gallons of water from door.

 The door should not weigh 50 lbs.
 When I laid my door on its edge it began leaking gallons of water.
 Obviously not a good thing.
-Pressing on the inner shell the door seemed squishy, so on to the major overhaul.
+Pressing on the inner shell the door seemed squishy, so instead of just cutting kerfs and applying epoxy, we are on to the major overhaul.

 3. Cut Fiberglass inner shell.